 Tornado has built-in package for WebSockets that can be easily used with coroutines to achieve concurrency, here is one example:

 One can use a WebSocket client application to connect to the server, message can be any integer.
-After processing, the client receives the result if that integer is prime or not.
+After processing, the client receives the result if the integer is prime or not.

-Here is one more example about actual async features of Tornado, many will find it similar to Golang’s Goroutine and channels.
+Here is one more example of actual async features of Tornado.
+Many will find it similar to Golang’s Goroutine and channels.

-In this example, we can start worker(s) and they will listen to the 'tornado.queue' , itself.
+In this example, we can start worker(s) and they will listen to the 'tornado.queue'.
 This queue is asynchronous and very similar to the asyncio package.

 1) Asynchronous frameworks are not much of use when most of the computations are CPU centric and not I/O.